-Use white wine where you might with citrus, vinegar, or simple stock.
+Use white wine where you would citrus, vinegar, or simple stock.
 I almost always deglaze a pan with a splash of white wine after sautéing mirepoix and other aromatics and before adding the next ingredients.
 It adds a lightness to the sauce, and as the alcohol evaporates the flavours from the vegetables and the fat they were cooked in concentrate.

-Even for recipes that often call for red wine to be used as part of the braise – coq au vin or Bolognese, for example – I often substitute white, as I prefer the buoyancy white loans to an already rich and robust dish.
+Even for recipes that often call for red wine to be used as part of the braise – coq au vin or bolognese, for example – I often substitute white, as I prefer the buoyancy white loans to an already rich and robust dish.